CraigMason19/Color-Codex/README.md

 Quickly retrieve HEX codes and RGB values (in both the 0-255 and 0.0-1.0 ranges) for each color.

 ## Installation
-Run the following command to install all required dependencies, including html2canvas:
+Run the following command to install all required dependencies:
 ```
 npm install
 ```